whatdog/Hungry/food/veg-minestrone.md

 Notes
 =====

 I like this because it is just 1-2 cups of whatever veggie.
+I think I end up adding more.